facebook/PathPicker/README.md

 executed by the original bash script.

 It's not the most elegant architecture in the world but (in our opinion) provides a lot of utility.

+## Documentation & Configuration

+For all documentation and configuration options, see the output of `fpp --help`.

 ## Join the PathPicker community
 See the CONTRIBUTING file for how to help out.